aws/aws-iot-device-sdk-embedded-C/README.md

     1. Select the IAM role created during the [prerequisite steps](#prerequisites-for-the-aws-over-the-air-update-ota-demos).
     1. Create the Job.
 1. Run the initial executable again with the following command: `sudo ./ota_demo_core_mqtt` or `sudo ./ota_demo_core_http`.
-1. After the initial executable finishes executing go to the directory where the downloaded firmware image resides which is the path name used when creating an OTA job.
+1. After the initial executable has finished running, go to the directory where the downloaded firmware image resides which is the path name used when creating an OTA job.
-1. Change the permissions of the image `chmod 775 ota_demo_core_mqtt2`
+1. Change the permissions of the downloaded firmware to make it executable, as it may be downloaded with read (user default) permissions only: `chmod 775 ota_demo_core_mqtt2`
 1. Run the downloaded firmware image with the following command: `sudo ./ota_demo_core_mqtt2`

 ### Building and Running Demos